StevenWhite383/dragon-slayer/README.md

 Hello, Reader!
 Thank you for playing Dragon Slayer, a game that was planned out in just one day and then coded in three days.
-Dragon Slayer Team:
+Dragon Slayer Team:<br>
-Lead Developer and Dialogue: Steven White
+Lead Developer and Dialogue: Steven White<br>
-Developer and Dialogue: David Graham
+Developer and Dialogue: David Graham<br>
-Developer: Mohammad Zahir
+Developer: Mohammad Zahir<br>
-Developer: Michael Dickinson
+Developer: Michael Dickinson<br>
-Creative Input: Bruno Anyaeriuba
+Creative Input: Bruno Anyaeriuba<br>

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░